Nucleic Acids Are Blank Of Blank

 The differences between DNA and RNA are not just structural but also functional.
 DNA is

 The differences between DNA and RNA are notjust structural but also functional.
-And dNA is primarily responsible for long‑term storage of genetic instructions; its double‑helical architecture protects the code from damage and enables faithful copying during cell division.
+DNA is primarily responsible for long‑term storage of genetic instructions; its double‑helical architecture protects the code from damage and enables faithful copying during cell division.
 In contrast, RNA’s single‑stranded nature and chemical versatility make it ideal for transient tasks such as conveying messages from the nucleus to the cytoplasm, assembling amino acids into polypeptide chains, and fine‑tuning gene activity through regulatory mechanisms.

 The dynamic interplay between nucleic acids and proteins extends to the formation of ribonucleoprotein complexes that shape chromatin, regulate transcription, and repair lesions in the genetic material.
 Enzymes such as polymerases, helicases, and ligases orchestrate the replication of DNA with remarkable fidelity, while RNA polymerases transcribe genes into RNA with a speed and accuracy that can be modulated by cellular signals.

 In parallel, the emergence of high‑throughput sequencing technologies has uncovered an astonishing diversity of non‑canonical nucleic acid structures.
-So g‑quadruplexes, i‑motifs, and riboswitches, all formed by specific base‑stacking interactions, function as regulatory elements that sense ions, metabolites, or small molecules.
+In real terms, g‑quadruplexes, i‑motifs, and riboswitches, all formed by specific base‑stacking interactions, function as regulatory elements that sense ions, metabolites, or small molecules.
 These structures are not merely curiosities; they represent potential drug targets, as small molecules that stabilize or destabilize them can modulate gene expression in disease contexts such as cancer or neurodegeneration.

 Beyond therapeutics, nucleic acids are revolutionizing diagnostics.
 Point‑of‑care nucleic acid tests, leveraging isothermal amplification techniques such as loop‑mediated isothermal amplification (LAMP) or recombinase polymerase amplification (RPA), enable rapid, accurate detection of infectious agents, genetic mutations, and even antimicrobial resistance markers in resource‑limited settings.
 Coupled with smartphone‑based readouts and cloud analytics, these tools promise decentralized, real‑time monitoring of public health threats.